American 'Bibisitters' try to keep the Israel-Hamas truce on track

 The Gaza ceasefire has largely held aside from a flare-up in fighting last Sunday that left two Israeli soldiers and more than 40 Palestinians dead.

-However, the so-called phase two of the truce deals with more difficult problems.
+However, the so-called Phase 2 of the truce deals with more difficult problems.

 The agreement says 15 nonpartisan technocrats will take over on an interim basis, but there's no timetable.